pencer-io/pencer-io.github.io/_posts/2020-06-15-guides-getting-started-github.md

 ![header](/assets/images/2020-06-01-21-54-29.png)

-This is the first post in a series, aimed at showing you step by step guides to creating your own static website hosted on GitHub for free.
-This post focuses on setting up a new GitHub account, choosing your Jekyll theme, and the cloning it to your first repository.
-More info [here](https://pencer.io/guides/web-creating-free-blog/) on the other guides in this series.
+This is the third post in a series of articles, that are aimed at showing you simple step by step guides to creating your own static website hosted on GitHub for free.
+This post focuses on setting up a new GitHub account, choosing your Jekyll theme, and then cloning it to your first repository.

 <!--more-->

+The starting point for this series of guides is [here](https://pencer.io/guides/web-creating-free-blog/).
+The second article which goes through installing VSCode and Git is [here.](https://pencer.io/guides/web-vscode-git/)

 ## Register with GitHub